Our Essential Services

 - certificate of registration for companies you own or have owned outside of Sweden

-When you receive your self-employment visa, the visa should be valid for two years unless you stated you needed a shorter duration.
+Your self-employment visa should be valid for two years, unless you stated you needed a shorter duration.
 After the two years, the migration agency will need to verify the following:

 If you are granted a self-employed visa, you may use it to bring your family to Sweden with you.
 They must apply for their own visas and the duration of their stay will be the same as your self-employed permit.

 Make it a Stress-Free Process with Our Essential Relocation Services.Start here

 Learning how to become a permanent or temporary resident in Sweden differs depending on your country of origin.
 If you are an EU citizen, you have a right of residence and do not need a residence permit.
 However, EU citizens should still register themselves with the Swedish Tax Agency as having moved to Sweden.
 This will enable you to get a personnummer, which you need if you are living in Sweden long-term.

 Fellow Scandinavian citizens—nationals from Norway, Finland, Denmark, and Iceland—do not need a permit of any kind and can come and go as they please, just like during the time of the Vikings.